 GoCamp Alumni are not obliged to pay a participation fee, yet can also support the project if they have a possibility and willingness to donate.

 GoCamp 2017 programs will be developed according to four strands:

 STEAM is an educational approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.
 Students and teachers engaged in STEAM make more real-life connections so that school is not a place where you go to learn but instead becomes the entire experience of learning itself.

 According to UNESCO, citizenship education describes courses that educate people on recognizing, analyzing and investigating issues in their communities.
-These courses foster active citizenship in order to promote sustainable societies.These three objectives correspond both to educating the individual as a subject of ethics and law, and to educating citizens.
-These objectives suggest four major themes for citizenship education:
+These courses foster active citizenship in order to promote sustainable societies.These three objectives correspond both to educating the individual as a subject of ethics and law, and to

 The relations between individuals and society: individual and collective freedoms, and rejection of any kind of discrimination.

 The relations between citizens and the government: what is involved in democracy and the organization of the state.

 The relations between the citizen and democratic life.

 The responsibility of the individual and the citizen in the international community.